hakripik/hakripik/README.md

 # 💫 About Me:
-SUTD Undergraduate pursuing Computer Science & Design with an interest in Artificial Intelligence.
+SUTD Undergraduate pursuing Computer Science & Design with an interest in Artificial Intelligence. <br>
-Passionate about building production-ready AI systems.
+Passionate about building production-ready AI systems. <br>
 Seeking opportunities to contribute to real-world AI products while deepening expertise in machine learning and software engineering.<br>